 The City of Poway incorporated in December 1980 as a full-service, general law city and operates under the Council/Manager form of government.
 Poway, with a population of more than 50,000 residents, is a unique community in San Diego County.

-Located in northeast San Diego County, Poway is known as "The City in the Country" and prides itself on the fact that over half of the city's 39.4 square-mile area is preserved as dedicated open space.
+Located in northeast San Diego County, Poway is known as "The City in the Country" and prides itself on the fact that over half of the city’s 39.4 square-mile area is preserved as dedicated open space.
 The community offers a diverse range of housing options, an outstanding school district, a thriving business park with over 19,000 jobs, a broad range of dining and shopping opportunities, beautiful parks, 76 miles of trails, numerous community events throughout the year and more.
 Poway is a great place to live, work, and play!

 - Poway is strategically located in the center of San Diego County.